 As you will see, the Performer has the twin-screw 292 6 cyl set up MerCruiser with freshwater cooling.
 Keep in mind the boat is almost 40 years old.
 It’s in pristine condition for its age.

-This is a picture of the the fresh water cooling system that I personally love even though this is a fresh water boat its always best to have antifreeze cooling your engine package anti freeze has anti rust additives where fresh water and more so salt water will eat your engine from the inside out.
+That is a picture of the freshwater cooling system that I love.
+Even though this is a freshwater boat, it’s always best to have antifreeze cooling your engine package.
+Antifreeze has anti-rust additives where freshwater and more so saltwater will eat your engine from the inside out.

-here we have some new parts going on the boat with a complete new steering wheel and mast including cable new stainless water separators and Morse shift cables
+Here we have some new parts going on the boat with a completely new steering wheel and mast.
+It also includes cable, new stainless water separators, and Morse shift cables.

-Here is a better picture of the Morse duel action control’s along with fuel shut offs its always a good Idea to run the fuel out of the system when storing boat for some time especially with the garbage gas that we have now.
+Here is a better picture of the Morse dual action controls along with fuel shutoffs.
+It’s always good to run the fuel out of the system when storing boats for some time, especially with the low-value gas that we have now.

-I like to run my boats with a shot of marvel mystery oil in the gas and lead substitute additive in this case the Mercury factory requires that min 92 octane gasoline be used and musts have lead to lubricate the valves
+I like to run my boats with a shot of marvel mystery oil in the gas and lead substitute additive.
+In this case, the Mercury factory requires using min 92 octane gasoline and must have lead to lubricate the valves.

-Personally I like the 1976 Performer 233 292 Twin Screw Power Boat Restoration and choose to own this boat over the 223 formula it has a nicer flare on the front of the hull to give you a dryer ride along with the engine compartment is much better hull and deck work fit and finish – When this boat is complete we will be shooting with silver base coat, charcoal, and whites and we will use silver and carbon fiber upholstery combination to really bring this boat into the Now ! without taking away from the seventies style
+Personally, I like the 1976 Performer 233 292 Twin Screw Power Boat Restoration and choose to own this boat over the 223 formula.
+It has a nicer flare on the front of the hull.
+To give you a dryer ride along with the engine compartment is a much better hull and deck work fit and finish.
+When this boat is complete, we will be shooting with a silver base coat, charcoal, and whites.
+We will use silver and carbon fiber upholstery combination to bring this boat into the nowadays, without taking away from the seventies style.

 You might also find this Sutphen restoration interesting.